Hyperbolic measure of maximal entropy for generic rational maps of P^k: Green currents in the generic case

 The sum

 defines a super-potentials of $L_c^n(\Omega_s)$ by Theorem \ref{algebraic_stability_generic}.
+In here, the function $g_n$ is extended in addition to the parameter $c$ to a second argument, namely the input current $\beta_{k-s+1}$.
+One of the key points of super-potential theory, is that the finiteness of $g_n$ at $\beta_{k-s+1}$ implies the finiteness of $g_n$ at any current more H-regular than $\beta_{k-s+1}$ and in particular for all smooth forms.
 The sequence is decreasing and outside a pluripolar set, it does not converge to $-\infty$.
 Outside that set, the convergence of the sequence implies the convergence in the Hartogs' sense of the sequence of currents $(L^n_c(\Omega_s))$ (see Corollary 3.2.7 in \cite{DS6}).
 We denote its limit by $T^+_{s,c}$ that we call the \emph{Green current of order $s$ of $f_c$}.
 Observe that the convergence of $(L^n_c(\Omega_s))$ in the Hartogs' sense to $T^+_{s,c}$ implies the convergence of $(L^n_c(\Theta_s))$ in the Hartogs' sense to $T^+_{s,c}$ for any other smooth form $\Theta_s \in \C_s$ (that is because any smooth form is more H-regular than any other current). \\

 The current $T^+_{s,c}$ is $f_c^*$-invariant (in the sense of super-potentials) since the convergence of the series giving $g_n(c)$ (see (\ref{conv_approx_test})) implies the convergence of:

 Factorizing, we get that $ \sum_{1\leq i} \left( \frac{d_{s-1}}{d_s}\right)^i \U_{ L_c(\Omega_s)}\circ \Lambda_c^{i}(\Lambda_c(\beta_{k-s+1}))$ converges hence a super-potential of $T^+_{s,c}$ is finite at $\Lambda_c(\beta_{k-s+1})$.
 That means that $T^+_{s,c}$ is $f_c^*$-admissible (see Definition 5.1.4 in \cite{DS6}) and $L_c(T^+_{s,c})$ is well defined.
 Now, $L^{n+1}_c(\Omega_s)= L_c L_c^n( \Omega_s)$ converges in the Hartogs' sense to $T^+_{s,c}$ and Proposition 5.1.8 in \cite{DS6} implies that it also converges to $L_c(T^+_{s,c})$.
 Thus $T^+_{s,c}=L_c(T^+_{s,c})$ and $T^+_{s,c}$ is $f_c^*$-invariant.
 In particular, we have proved: \begin{theorem} There exists a pluripolar set $\mathcal{P}$ of $W$ such that for any $c\notin W$ for any smooth form $\Omega_s \in \C_s$, the sequence of currents $L^n_c(\Omega_s)$ converges in the Hartogs' sense to the Green current $T^+_{s,c}$ which is $f_c^*$-invariant. \end{theorem}